Malaysian United Democratic Alliance: Rejected registration and court case

-MUDA's registration was rejected by the RoS on 6 January 2021 via a RoS email which no reason was given for the rejection.
-On 12 January, MUDA through its 13 pro-tem committee, including Syed Saddiq has seek a court order to quash the decision of Minister of Home Affairs and RoS to register it.
+MUDA's registration was rejected by the RoS on 6 January 2021 via a RoS email, in which no reason was given for the rejection.
+On 12 January, MUDA through its 13 pro-tem committee, including Syed Saddiq, sought a court order to reverse the decision of Minister of Home Affairs and for the RoS to register it.
 Judge Mariana Yahya had set the date 4 February 2021 after hearing arguments from MUDA's lawyers' team the High Court of Malaysia to decide whether to allow MUDA a judicial review against the government decision.
 The lawyers representing MUDA are former attorney-general Tommy Thomas, Ambiga Sreenevasan and Lim Wei Jiet.

 Syed Saddiq claims the Home Affairs Minister Hamzah Zainudin had told him that his party would be registered and approved if he pledged to support the ruling Perikatan Nasional (PN) coalition.
 He also claims that Hamzah had asked him to refrain from voting on government bills he opposed as part of the deal.
 MUDA also alleged that the rejection was PN government's agenda to prevent it from participating in the next general election.